 Multi-rack cluster systems require connection of special interconnect cables between racks.
 The Manufacturing System Diagram document (P/N 007-4944-00x) shipped with your cluster system describes the inter-rack cable connections.
 If you have arranged for SGI field personnel to install the system rack(s), contact your service representative.
 After your cluster rack(s) are installed, refer back to this guide to continue working with your SGI cluster system.

-Booting the XE1300 Cluster
+Booting the XE Cluster

-Power on any mass storage units attached to your cluster, then press the power button on the front of the head node (refer to callout C in Figure 1-1) and let it fully boot.
+Power on any mass storage units attached to your cluster, then press the power button on the front of the head node and let it fully boot.
 Repeat the process on all the other nodes (compute nodes) in the cluster.
+See the applicable subsection for your system configuration.